datastax/cassandra-data-apis/docs/protecting/README.md

 ### Example: Creating a private API in Amazon API Gateway

-Deploy the GraphQL endpoint on a Virtual Private Cloud (VPC) subnet, within the same VPC as the Apache Cassandra nodes or within [peered VPC][aws-vpc-peering].
+Deploy the GraphQL endpoint on a Virtual Private Cloud (VPC) subnet, within the same VPC as the Apache Cassandra nodes or within a [peered VPC][aws-vpc-peering].
 Make sure you only allow ingress from desired CIDR blocks to the [security group][aws-security-groups].
 Also, don't associate public IP addresses to the endpoint.

 [Create a private Amazon API Gateway][aws-private-api] that can only be accessed from your virtual private